 This course will emphasize the laboratory application and field study of biological, chemical, and physical principles to the study of selected topics in astronomy, meteorology, geology, oceanography, and associated sciences.
-Topics include astronomy, meteorology, geology, and oceanography.
-Students should be able to apply mathematical skills and math computations.
+Students should be able to apply mathematical skills and computations.